May 24th, 1950

 "CopperBrick Window" was only considered a working title until they found their own name, which they did before they played their first official gig.
 Terry never thought of himself as being *IN* "CopperBrick Window" since they agreed they wanted to have their own identity.

-- "Copperbrick Window" was managed by Terry's (then future) brother-in-law Stan Sult (Stan is Terry's wife's
+- "Copperbrick Window" was managed by Terry's (then future) brother-in-law Stan Sult (Stan would later become the husband of Debi Taylor's sister).

 - Cardboard Scheme opens for Van Morrison and Them at the Losers South Club in San Jose.